johnnythethird/E-Buy-Website/backend/README.md

 # Backend
-# 1st Build
+# 2nd Build

-We've started with the process of creating the node server.
+We've imported the data from the frontend to the backend.